hamza-sol/JourneyPlannerSTACode/README.md

 ## Table of Contents

 - Introduction
+- How to run tests
 - Design Decision

 ## Introduction

 This repo provides solution for STA Coding Challenge - Web

+## How to run tests

+``bash
+ dotnet test .\TestProjectJP.Tests.csproj --settings .\func.runsettings

 ## Design Decision